pagkly/Zed/Investopedia4/Feed-In Tariff (FIT).md

 ## Feed-In Tariffs and Small Energy Producers

-[Anyone who produces renewable energy](https://www.investopedia.com/articles/personal-finance/053115/how-become-renewable-energy-entrepreneur.asp) is eligible for a feed-in tariff, but those who take advantage of it are often not commercial energy producers.
+[Anyone who produces renewable energy](https://www.investopedia.com/articles/personal-[[Finance|finance]]/053115/how-become-renewable-energy-entrepreneur.asp) is eligible for a feed-in [[Tariff|tariff]], but those who take advantage of it are often not commercial energy producers.
 They can include homeowners, business owners, farmers, and private investors.
 Generally, FITs have three provisions.

-1. They guarantee grid access, meaning energy producers will have access to the grid.
+1. They guarantee grid access, meaning energy producers [[Will|will]] have access to the grid.
-2. They offer long-term contracts, typically in the range of 15 to 25 years.
+2. They [[Offer|offer]] long-term contracts, typically in the range of 15 to 25 years.
-3. They offer guaranteed, cost-based purchase prices, meaning that energy producers are paid in proportion to the resources and capital expended in order to produce the energy.
+3. They [[Offer|offer]] guaranteed, cost-based purchase prices, meaning that energy producers are paid in proportion to the resources and capital expended in order to produce the energy.

 One of the first feed-in tariffs was implemented in the U.S. by the Carter administration in 1978, but they are now used around the world.